 By learning healthy eating habits during adolescence, people are more likely to carry on with them into adulthood.

-Many teens may miss meals such as breakfast, but it is important that they do not skip meals.
+Many teens may miss meals such as breakfast, but it is important that they

 The BNF recommend always trying to eat three meals a day: breakfast, lunch, and dinner.
 To help with this, teens can try to pack their own lunches, join in with family meals, and help with grocery shopping and meal planning.